Key Stage 4 and 5 Seekers pathway Overview

-Students in the CIP groups follow the Pearson Personal Progress course.
-This has many units which are accredited through tailor-made assignments designed to match the ability and interests of the students.
-Units are assessed using The Achievement Continuum enabling each student to make progression as well as working towards an Entry Level Diploma in Personal Progress in the students’ final year.
+Students on our seekers pathways complete Personal Progress units.
+This is accredited through tailor-made assignments designed to match the ability and interests of the students.
+Units are assessed using The Achievement Continuum and the 10 levels of impact, enabling each student to make continual progress and ensuring that the learning that takes place is very much personalised for every student.

 We aim to meet the individual needs of each student and our classes are grouped according to level of need, dependent upon the activity, with a high staffing ratio.
 Some students have input from Speech and Language Therapy, with programmes to support the development of communication skills being integrated into lessons and termly targets.
 Physiotherapy programmes are implemented and some students may require an individualised visual or sensory timetable.